 If rent remains unpaid for a period of 14 days, the landlord may give the tenant a ‘non-payment termination notice’ and seek a termination order from the Tribunal to terminate the tenancy if the termination date in the notice passes.
 If the tenant fully pays the amount of rent owing before such a termination order is made, then the Tribunal can only make the termination order if the tenant has frequently failed to pay rent on time.

 A landlord can increase the amount of rent payable under a residential tenancy agreement by giving the tenant written notice at least 60 days before the rent is increased.
-If the landlord fails to do so, the tenant can apply to the Tribunal for an order that the rent increase is not payable (provided the application is made within 12 months after the rent is increased).
+If the landlord fails to five this notice, the tenant can apply to the Tribunal for an order that the rent increase is not payable (provided the application is made within 12 months after the rent is increased).

-The rent cannot be increased for residential tenancy agreements that have a fixed term of less than 2 years unless the increase is specified in the agreement itself.
-If the rent is increased in contravention of this rule, the landlord may face a fine of $2,200.
-If the agreement has a fixed term of greater than 2 years, the tenant can terminate the tenancy for a rent increase by giving the landlord a termination notice.
+The rent cannot be increased on a residential tenancy agreements that have a fixed term of less than two years unless the increase is specified in the agreement itself.
+If the rent is increased in contravention of this rule, the landlord can be fined up to $2,200.
+If the agreement has a fixed term of greater than two years, the tenant can terminate the tenancy for a rent increase by giving the landlord a termination notice.

 A tenant may request in writing that a landlord reduce the amount of rent payable if the premises become lawfully unusable (eg they breach safety regulations) or if certain goods and services provided with the premises (eg a washing machine) are removed by the landlord.
-In both cases, if the landlord disagrees with the tenants’ request, the tenant can make an application to the Tribunal for a reduction in rent.
+In both cases, if the landlord refuses the tenant’s request, the tenant can make an application to the Tribunal for a reduction in rent.

-Under the Residential Tenancies Act 2010, the landlord has a general obligation to keep the residential premises in a reasonable state of repair.
+Under the Residential Tenancies Act 2010, a landlord has a general obligation to keep the residential premises in a reasonable state of repair.

 Social housing disputes